GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

    width="800", height="265"
 %}

-Note that if your request would have triggered a regular CORS preflight were it not for Private Network Access rules, then two preflights may appear in the network panel, with the first one always appearing to have failed.
-This is a [known quirk](https://crbug.com/1290390), and you may safely ignore it.
+If your request would have triggered a regular CORS preflight without Private Network Access rules, then two preflights may appear in the network panel, with the first one always appearing to have failed.
+This is a [known bug](https://crbug.com/1290390), and you can safely ignore it.

 {% Img
    src="image/I8XwjL2ZK8fUPQRJMwrRzjyKAar1/MaBNk7572rWNybez1FHH.png",